West Virginia Code

 (7) Assist in such other ways as the county superintendent may direct for improving school attendance;

-(8) Make home visits of students who have excessive unexcused absences, as provided above, or if requested by the chief administrator, principal or assistant principal; and
+(8) Make home visits of students who have excessive unexcused absences, as provided in subsection-a of this section, or if requested by the chief administrator, principal or assistant principal; and

 (9) Serve as the liaison for homeless children and youth.